paritytech/polkadot-onboard/README.md

-**This repository has been discontinued and it is no longer maintained by any team**
+⚠️ ⚠️**This repository has been discontinued and it is no longer maintained by any team** ⚠️ ⚠️

 # @polkadot-onboard